A Scalable Multi-Robot Framework for Decentralized and Asynchronous Perception-Action-Communication Loops

 Coverage control is posed as an optimization problem using {\em Voronoi partitions} $\mc P_i$ to assign each robot a distinct subregion of the environment~\cite{Du99, Cortes05, Gosrich22}.
 The objective of the coverage problem is to minimize the cost to cover the environment, weighted by the IDF $\Phi(\cdot)$, see~\cite{Cortes05} for details.

 We model a 1024\SIm{}$\times$1024\SIm{} rectangular environment and robots that make 64\SIm{}$\times$64\SIm{} localized sensor observations.
 Each robot maintains a local map of size 256\SIm{}$\times$256\SIm{} with cumulatively added observations and an obstacle map of the same size for the boundaries of the environment.
-Based on our contemporary work on coverage control, these maps are processed by a CNN with three layers of 32 latent size each.
+Based on our contemporary work on coverage control, these maps are processed by a CNN with three layers of 32 latent sizes each.
 Additionally, relative positions of neighboring robots, obtained either through sensing or communication, within a communication radius of 128\SIm{} is mapped onto a two-channel ($x$ and $y$) normalized heatmap.
-These four maps are concatenated to form the input to a CNN, which is composed of three layers of 32 latent size and generates a 32 dimensional feature vector for each robot.
+These four maps are concatenated to form the input to a CNN, which is composed of three layers of 32 latent sizes and generates a 32-dimensional feature vector for each robot.
 The sensing and processing of maps by CNN constitute the perception module of the PAC framework.
 The output of the CNN is augmented with the normalized position of the robot to form a 34-dimensional feature vector, which is used as the input to the GNN with two layers of 256 latent size and $K=3$ hops of communication.
-The output of the GNN is processed by a multi-layer perceptron (MLP), i.e., an action NN, with one hidden layer and 32 latent size to compute the control velocities for the robot.
+The output of the GNN is processed by a multi-layer perceptron (MLP), i.e., an action NN, with one hidden layer and 32 latent sizes to compute the control velocities for the robot.